Helping Clients Realize the Potential of Brownfields Opportunities

 - Public Utilities—licenses, permits, and certificates of public convenience; development of governmental and private projects; applications for security and infrastructure development grants and loans.

 Brownfields projects typically involve unique local issues, which often have a political element.
-Saul Ewing attorneys work with various political lobbying and government relations firms, including two regional firms independently owned and operated by certain Saul Ewing partners: State Street Advisors and JMM Consulting, Inc. The professionals at such firms read the local and state political landscapes and work with clients to help get the deal done.
+Saul Ewing attorneys work with political lobbying and government relations firms, such as State Street Advisors (independently owned and operated by certain Saul Ewing partners) and Harris Jones & Malone, LLC.
+The professionals at such firms read the local and state political landscapes and work with clients to help bring the deal to completion.